-Once issued, the pronouncement is placed on the APESB website and can be downloaded together with a paper summarising the basis for APESB's conclusions.
+Once issued, the pronouncement is placed on the APESB website and can be downloaded together with a paper summarising the basis for APESB's conclusions for new or substantially revised pronouncements or a Technical Update.

-Prepared by APESB Technical Staff, the basis for conclusions provides a summary of the background to the project, main comments received on the exposure draft, and the Board's conclusions regarding these comments in developing the final APESB pronouncement.
+Prepared by APESB Technical Staff, the basis for conclusions provides a summary of the background to the project, main comments received on the exposure draft and the Board's conclusions regarding these comments in developing the final APESB pronouncement.
+A Technical Update is prepared for less substantive amendments which are primarily of an editorial nature.

-Members are notified of the issue or withdrawal of an APESB pronouncement by a media release posted on the APESB website and through the various communication mediums used by the professional accounting bodies.
+Members are notified of the issue or withdrawal of an APESB pronouncement by a media release or technical alert posted on the APESB website and through the various communication channels used by the Professional Bodies.